Comment on a planning application

 - Compatibility with other uses in the area

-- Affect on a Listed Building or Conservation Area
+- Effect on a Listed Building or Conservation Area

 Certain matters are not normally material planning considerations and we will not take these into account when we decide on a planning application.
 These include: